Hindawi91/CSE573_Directional_Stock-_Prediction_Using_Online_News/README.md

 ## How to setup the project
 1. Clone the project.
-2. Open a terminal, and change directory to CODE folder.
+2. Open a terminal, and change the directory to the project folder.
 3. To download data, In the command line do the following:
     <ul>
       <li> run "cd ./data" to move to the data folder </li>